 *If you have studied at undergraduate level before and completed your course, you will be classed as an Equivalent or Lower Qualification student (ELQ) and won’t be eligible to receive government or Oxford funding

-Additional Fees and Charges Information for Oriental Studies
+Additional Fees and Charges Information for Classics and Oriental Studies

 There are no compulsory costs for this course beyond the fees shown above and your living costs.